Megan Barry: Mayor of Nashville

 Barry took office on September 25, 2015, becoming the first woman to hold the post and the second woman to serve as mayor of one of the "Big Four" cities in Tennessee.
 Her inauguration was held in the Music City Center in Nashville.
 The theme was "We Make Nashville".

 At the beginning of her administration, Barry promoted diversity in Nashville's government – she appointed a Chief Diversity Officer to review and oversee policies as they related to diversity in hiring and promotions within Metro Government.
 Barry also focused on engaging the community in governing with the Mayor's Office of Neighborhoods and Community Engagement, which includes the Office of New Americans, focused on outreach to immigrant and refugee communities.

-Barry started her tenure working aggressively—through a Three-Year Action Agenda—to tackle Nashville's traffic problems by upgrading and synchronizing traffic signals in a way that reduced congestion on the city's major pikes and corridors, reducing average travel delays by 24% and cutting gas consumption by an estimated 830,000 gallons in the first year alone.

-Barry used the concept of Vision Zero to reduce traffic-related fatalities in Davidson County by investing in paving, sidewalks, and bike paths.
-She also worked to improve dangerous intersections in high-traffic areas and sought out quick-build projects to promote better safety.

 In early 2017, she worked with Governor Bill Haslam and the Tennessee General Assembly to promote and pass the IMPROVE Act, which will increase funding for roadway projects across Tennessee and give voters the chance to create sustainable funding mechanisms for mass transit.
-Barry announced she would seek to place a referendum on the ballot in 2018 that would create a comprehensive mass transit system throughout all corners of Davidson County.
+Barry announced she would seek to place a referendum on the ballot in 2018 that would create a comprehensive mass transit system throughout all corners of Davidson County, though that initiative later failed to pass a popular vote.

 Barry also spent two years improving the state of affordable housing in Nashville.
 She committed to putting $10 million in her recommended operating budget every year for the Barnes Trust Fund for Affordable Housing, a fund she helped create as a Metropolitan Council of Nashville and Davidson County member.
 She also created the Housing Incentive Pilot Program in April 2017 to encourage mixed-income residential development, established private-public partnerships for affordable and workforce housing on Metro-owned property, and announced her intention to utilize $25 million in general obligation bonds to preserve existing affordable housing or construct new Metro-owned developments.